romain-lfg/LFG/docs/production-readiness-checklist.md

 ## Authentication System

+- [ ] **Privy Integration**
+  - [ ] Privy is configured with the correct app ID and public key
+  - [ ] Server-side token verification is working
+  - [ ] User data synchronization with Privy is working
+  - [ ] All authentication flows have been tested

 - [ ] **Environment Variables**
   - [ ] All required environment variables are set
   - [ ] Privy App ID, App Secret, and Public Key are correct